-INTRODUCTION OF THE VALVED PEFLAWAY INTRODUCER
+INTRODUCTION OF THE VALVED PEELAWAY INTRODUCER

 CAUTION: The sheath is not intended to create a complete two-way seal nor is it intended for arterial use.

-CAUTION: The sheath is designed to reduce blood loss but it is not a hemostasis valve.
+CAUTION: The sheart is being the indented to be a complete throw we year not be interfaced to internate.
+AUTION: The sheart is designed to reduce blood loss but it is not a hemostasis valve.
 The valve may substantially reduce the rate of blood flow but some blood loss through the valve may occur.

-Insert the dilator through the valve and lock in place using the rotating collar.
+Insert vessel dilator into sheath until the dilator cap folds over valve housing and secures the dilator onto sheath assembly.

-NOTE - Optional dilation

-To ease insertion of the peelaway introducer, some physicians prefer to dilate the vein before inserting the introducer.
-Thread the dilator(s) over the end of the guide wire and advance into the vein using a rotating motion to assembly over the exposed guide wire and into the vein.
+- NOTE Optional dilation: - To ease insertion of the peelaway introducer, some physicians prefer to dilate the vein before inserting the introducer.
+Thread the dilator(s) over the end of the guide wire and advance into the vein using a rotating motion to - A sign as a second of the second of the guide with and advance much we will sign a rotating include assist passage through the tissue.
+CAUTION: As the dilator(s) pass through the tissue and into the vasculature, ensure that the guide wire does not advance further into the vein. - While maintaining guide wire position in the vein, advance the locked peelaway introducer and dilat assembly over the exposed guide wire and into the vein.
+2 WARNING: Never leave the sheath in place as an indwelling catheter.
+Damage to the vein will occur. - Norman exercite a factor in place and expande the dilator cap from the sheath valve housing by rocking the dilator cap off the hub.
+Gently withdraw the dilator and wire from the sheath leaving the valved introducer in place.
+NOTE: Leaving the guide wire in place after removing the dilator may cause the valve to leak.
+3 CAUTION: Care should be taken not to advance the split sheath too far into the vessel as a potential kink ould create an impasse to the catheter.

-Sassist passage through the tissue.

-CAUTION: As the dilator(s) pass through the tissue and into the vasculature, ensure that the guide wire does not advance further into the vein While maintaining guide wire position in the vein, advance the locked peelaway introducer and dilate

-WARNING: Never leave the sheath in place as an indwelling catheter.
-Damage to the vein will occur.
-Hold the sheath in place and unlock the dilator assembly by turning the rotating collar.
-Gently withdra the dilator and wire from the sheath leaving the valved introducer in place.

-NOTE: Leaving the guide wire in place after removing the dilator may cause the valve to leak

-CAUTION: Care should be taken not to advance the split sheath too far into the vessel as a potential kink would create an impasse to the catheter.